 5. Chamomile & Other Teas

 Several flavors of tea can help you relax and get to sleep.
 Chamomile tea, for example, is associated with increasing glycine, a chemical that encourages nerves and muscles to relax.
 Studies have shown that it can help people fall into a deep sleep, and it’s widely regarded as a mild tranquilizer and sleep-inducer.

-When you eat foods rich in probiotics, you also increase beneficial bacteria in the gut, which has been shown to improve quality sleep, particularly when these foods are consumed regularly over a period of several weeks.
-Probiotics were found to be helpful even in infants—those who received them developed a more mature sleep pattern in one study.
+When you eat foods rich in probiotics, you also increase beneficial bacteria in the gut, which has been shown to improve quality sleep, particularly when these foods are consumed regularly during a period of several weeks.
+Probiotics were found to be helpful even in infants — those who received them developed a more mature sleep pattern in one study.

-Yogurt also makes a good bedtime snack because it’s easy to digest, is a good source of satisfying protein, and provides a healthy dose of calcium.
-Just be sure to choose a low-sugar option.
+Yogurt also makes a good bedtime snack because it’s easy to digest, is a good source of satisfying protein and provides a healthy dose of calcium.
+Be sure to choose a low-sugar option.

-Milk contains sleep-inducing tryptophan, and the carbohydrates in cereal help the brain absorb that tryptophan.
-Avoid the high-sugar options, though, as they can disrupt digestion.
-Go for the whole-grain, low-sugar options, and eat only a small bowl to avoid overloading your digestive system.
+Milk contains sleep-inducing tryptophan and the carbohydrates in cereal help the brain absorb that tryptophan.
+Avoid the high-sugar options, however, as they can disrupt digestion.
+Go for the whole-grain, low-sugar options and eat only a small bowl to avoid overloading your digestive system.

 Oatmeal is a good option, as it’s also a natural source of melatonin.
 The grains in oatmeal trigger insulin production, which naturally makes you feel sleepy.

 9. Crackers & Cheese

 Cheddar cheese is a natural source of tryptophan and also provides calcium, which is important for a good night’s sleep as it helps your brain use the tryptophan to produce more melatonin.
 The crackers provide just enough carbohydrates to help you feel sleepy.